CartoDB/Windshaft-cartodb/docs/MapConfig-Aggregation-extension.md

         // OPTIONAL
         // Number, defines the cell-size of the spatial aggregation grid as a pixel resolution power of two (1/4, 1/2,...
 2, 4, 16)
         // to scale from 256x256 pixels; the default is 1 corresponding to 256x256 cells per tile.
+        // See https://github.com/CartoDB/Windshaft-cartodb/blob/master/docs/aggregation.md#resolution for more details
         resolution: 1,

         // OPTIONAL
         // Number, the minimum number of (estimated) rows in the dataset (query results) for aggregation to be applied.
+        // See https://github.com/CartoDB/Windshaft-cartodb/blob/master/docs/aggregation.md#threshold for more details
         threshold: 500000
     }
 }